 This is the configuration file used by the Java-based implementation of Node Manager.
-See Section 4.8.4, "Reviewing nodemanager.properties".
+See Reviewing nodemanager.properties.

-By default, this file is located in NodeManagerHome, typically, ORACLE_HOME\user projects\domains\domain_name\nodemanager, where ORACLE_HOME is the location you specified as Oracle Home when you installed WebLogic Server.
+By default, this file is located in NodeManagerHome, typically, nodemanager.domains

+ORACLE_HOME\user_projects\domains\domain_name\nodemanager, where ORACLE_HOME is the location you specified as the Oracle Home when you installed Oracle WebLogic Server.